Callmich/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+      A token is your “proof of purchase” for getting into a website - a hand stamp may be a better term.
+It shows that you should have access to the data within a website.
+It is passed from a server once credentials have been met (username & password match”) and can be kept in local storage for a computer.

 - [ ] What steps can you take in your web apps to keep your data secure?
+      Private routes present a great way to make sure that data is secure.
+This relies on a person having a token in order to get to the specific routes they are trying to access.
+Without a hand stamp (token) they are not let into the bar.

 - [ ] Describe how web servers work.
+      A user inputs a URL into a computer - which is passed to modem, then to the local provider - that then reaches out to a system of servers to find the pathway to the website which is relayed back to the user.
+Web servers are both the physical comp that hold the data for the sites as well as the programs that run that software on the computers.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      Create: Post
+	    Read: Get
+	    Update: Put
+	    Delete: Delete

 ## Project Set Up